datagrok-ai/public/help/develop/public-repository.md

 ## How to Contribute

-We are interested in other fields, such as NLP, bionformatics, GIS, and others.
+We are interested in other fields, such as NLP, bioinformatics, GIS, and others.
 We are looking for experts (PhD is a plus) who would be able to both identify these popular methods, and integrate them into the platform.
 They should be proficient in R or Python, and enjoy working with and contributing to open-source projects.